Akrit08/Akrit08/README.md

 - 👋 Hi, **I’m Akrit Malla**
-- 👀 I’m interested in Web page development and Software Development.
+- 🏆 I’m have good experience in Web Page Design and Software Development.
-- 🌱 I recently graduated with BSc in Computing Science degree from Saint Mary's University, Halifax, NS, Canada.
+- :sparkles:  Currently, I am working as a Full Stack Engineer in HCLTech Limited, BC, Canada
-- :sparkles:  Currently, I'm applying for jobs and sharpening myself through the use of Hackerrank and Leetcode.
+- 🌱 I graduated with BSc in Computing Science in May 2022 degree from Saint Mary's University, Halifax, NS, Canada.
 - 📫 You can reach me through my email: akrit.malla@gmail.com